ivan-kleshnin/loggers-compared/README.md

 Initially I felt like Log4JS has better defaults so decided to stick with it.
 Then I've found a significant drawback: Log4JS wants you to attach **transports** (called **appenders** there) to categories rather than loggers themselves.
-While this can be circumvented by using categories – you cannot define levels per transports per loggers.
+So you cannot define levels per transports per loggers.

 I may be wrong, but I belive this (basic) case is not possible to configure with Log4JS: